 This doesn’t necessarily impact your credit score, but it can help you get credit card debt under control.
 Most people don’t know the interest rates they are paying on their credit cards, which can be dangerous, because if you have a high interest rate and you are only paying your minimum balance every month, the majority of your payment may be going to your interest rate, making it nearly impossible to pay down your debt.
 There are two good ways to get your credit card interest under control:

-One of the main things that people don’t realize is that you can have errors on your credit report that may be dragging down your credit score.
+One of the main things people don’t realize is that you can have errors on your credit report that may be dragging down your credit score.
 Some errors can be simple, like misspelling your name or having the wrong address, but there can be errors in how lenders are reporting to the credit bureaus, and those errors should be fixed immediately.
 There are two ways to get errors fixed on your credit report:

 While it may end up being some work to get your credit in order, having a clean credit report will give you better peace of mind going into the new year.